HReynaud/EchoDiffusion/README.md

 # EchoDiffusion

-This repository contains the code for the paper [].
+This repository contains the code for the paper *Feature-Conditioned Cascaded Video Diffusion Models for Precise Echocardiogram Synthesis*.
+Hadrien Reynaud, Mengyun Qiao, Mischa Dombrowski, Thomas Day, Reza
+  Razavi, Alberto Gomez, Paul Leeson and Bernhard Kainz.
+2023.

 This README is divided into the following sections:
 - [EchoDiffusion](#echodiffusion)